 Galveston Plant Explosion Lawyers

-More Than $10 Billion Recovered to Rebuild Workers' Lives
+More Than $10 Billion Recovered for the Injured & Their Families

 Galveston County is also the location of one of the worst plant explosions in U.S. history.